 Interested in Volunteering?

-Greater Egypt is always seeking new volunteers for the fifteen-county area in southern Illinois.
+Greater Egypt is always seeking new volunteers for the fifteen-county region in southern Illinois.
+Check this link to see if your lake has an opening for 2018.
 If you are interested in becoming a volunteer, please choose one of the following options:

 - Complete the IEPA registration form